Importance of Keywords in Aviation SMS

-Mechanisms are not inherently dangerous, but become dangerous do to interaction.
+Mechanisms are not inherently dangerous but become dangerous due to interaction.

 13 - Risk Controls

-Risk controls are measures taken to mitigate exposure of potential dangerous conditions and/or accidents.
+Risk controls are measures taken to mitigate exposure of potentially dangerous conditions and/or accidents.
 Risk controls are "control measures" that can be of the following types:

 - Substitution - Replace the hazard;

 - Engineering - Isolate assets from the hazard;